TritonDataCenter/rfd/rfd/0038/README.md

    usage on the system, but inaccurate accounting is problematic for any physical memory capping solution.

    One type of application illustrates this problem.
-Some database apllications will fork many processes for scalability.
+Some database applications will fork many processes for scalability.
 Each of these will map in the same large database files.
 All of these pages will be shared within the zone, but a naive accounting will make this zone appear to be using much more physical